scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-lists.md

 In Numba
 --------

-Functions that Numba Just-In-Time (JIT) compiles can use [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) or construct flat data and "counts" arrays for [ak.unflatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.unflatten.html).
+Functions that Numba Just-In-Time (JIT) compiles can use {class}`ak.ArrayBuilder` or construct flat data and "counts" arrays for {func}`ak.unflatten`.

-([At this time](https://numba.pydata.org/numba-doc/dev/reference/pysupported.html#language), Numba can't use context managers, the `with` statement, in fully compiled code. [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) can't be constructed or converted to an array using `snapshot` inside a JIT-compiled function, but can be outside the compiled context.
-Similarly, `ak.*` functions like [ak.unflatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.unflatten.html) can't be called inside a JIT-compiled function, but can be outside.)
+([At this time](https://numba.pydata.org/numba-doc/dev/reference/pysupported.html#language), Numba can't use context managers, the `with` statement, in fully compiled code. {class}`ak.ArrayBuilder` can't be constructed or converted to an array using `snapshot` inside a JIT-compiled function, but can be outside the compiled context.
+Similarly, `ak.*` functions like {func}`ak.unflatten` can't be called inside a JIT-compiled function, but can be outside.)

 ```{code-cell} ipython3
 import numba as nb